calbertsen/argosTrack/README.md

 - Add example
 - Add better documentation
 - Add a vignette
-- Handle numeric date input in argosTrack
+- Add background to map
 - Ensure bootstrap is called with a list of (lists of) arguments for fitting